5 Mistakes Startups Make

 2. Failing to set SMART Goals

 Whether you’re running a small startup or a large enterprise, you need to articulate your goals.
 One of the common mistakes entrepreneurs make is not setting clear and specific goals.
 You can’t just settle with a vague idea of “making a profit” as your goal for your startup.
 You need to zoom in and focus on what the target numbers are, the scope of the market you intend to reach, and when to expand.
-This is where the principle of SMART goals come in handy.
+This is where the principle of SMART goals comes in handy.

 What does SMART stand for?